US Department of Energy

 Grant in 2011

-Varian Semiconductor Equipment Associates, Inc. specializes in the design, manufacture, marketing, and servicing of semiconductor processing equipment essential for integrated circuit fabrication.
-The company offers a range of products, including medium current systems like the single wafer VIISta 900XP series, as well as high current and high energy ion implanters such as the VIISta HCS series and VIISta HE.
-Varian's equipment, including the VIISta PLAD tools, is utilized by semiconductor manufacturers primarily in North America, Europe, Japan, Taiwan, and Korea.
-Founded in 1999 and headquartered in Gloucester, Massachusetts, Varian plays a significant role in the semiconductor industry, providing critical technology for the production of semiconductor chips.
+Varian Semiconductor Equipment Associates, Inc. specializes in the design, manufacture, marketing, and servicing of semiconductor processing equipment essential for the fabrication of integrated circuits.
+The company's product portfolio includes various ion implanters, such as the medium current VIISta 900XP series, as well as high current and high energy variants, including the VIISta HCS series and VIISta HE implanters.
+Varian caters primarily to semiconductor manufacturers across North America, Europe, Japan, Taiwan, and South Korea.
+Established in 1999, the company is headquartered in Gloucester, Massachusetts.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.